williamsjokvist/cfn-tracker/README.md

 ### Usage

 * Download the executable for either Mac or Windows from the [Releases](https://github.com/GreenSoap/cfn-tracker/releases) page.
-* Execute the app and wait for it to initialize.
+* Launch the app and wait for it to initialize.
 * Input your CFN when prompted.

 Text files will be generated in a `results` folder for every match played.
 Use them as sources for your labels and watch the labels be automatically updated after every match.